 Native Boots

 Native Shoes is a Vancouver-based company that designs footwear with a focus on animal-free and sustainable materials.
 Lines overlap between mens and womens, with minimal styles and lots of colourways and print variation within each style.
-Classic shoes, such as the Jefferson, are long standing designs and sold in stores and online.
-Other shoes are short runs sold mostly online, which are mostly used to test out new ideas.
-Native uses the same molds for long periods of time, but changes material, print, and colourway regularly.
-The same is true for soles.
-There are only a few styles, which are used between all shoe categories.
-I was tasked with designing a new upper for an existing sole currently used on the Chamonix or Johnny Treklite.
+Native uses the same moulds for long periods of time but changes upper designs, material, print, and colourway regularly.
+During my practicum at Native, I was tasked with designing a new upper for an existing sole currently used on the Chamonix or Johnny Treklite.

 Role: